TheCaptain989/radarr-striptracks/README.md

 ---|---
-`f`|Selects only tracks with the forced flag set `d`|Selects only tracks with the default flag set `[0-9]`|Specifies the maximum number of tracks to select
+`f`|Selects only tracks with the forced flag set `d`|Selects only tracks with the default flag set `[0-9]`|Specifies the maximum number of tracks to select.<br/>Based on the order of the tracks in the original source video.

-These modifiers must be applied to each language code you wish.
-They may be applied to either audio or subtitles codes.
+These modifiers must be applied to each language code you want to modify.
+They may be used with either audio or subtitles codes.
-For example, the following options, `--audio :org:any+d --subs :eng:any+f` would keep:
+For example, the following options, `--audio :org:any+d --subs :eng+1:any+f` would keep:
 - All original language audio tracks, and all Default audio tracks regardless of language
-- All English language subtitles tracks, and all Forced subtitles tracks regardless of language
+- One English language audio track, and all Forced subtitles tracks regardless of language

 Modifiers may be combined, such as `:any+fd` to keep all forced and all default tracks, or `:eng+1d` to keep one default English track.

+> [!NOTE]
+> Note the exact phrasing of the previous sentence.
+There is nuance here that is not obvious.
+> `:any+fd` is equivalent to `:any+f:any+d`, but `:eng+1d` is **not** the same as `:eng+1:eng+d`.

 ### Any language code
 The `:any` language code is a special code.
 When used, the script will preserve all language tracks, regardless of how they are tagged in the source video.